YashdalfTheGray/magmsg-server/README.md

 | `content`   | String        | the actual message                                            |
 | `createdBy` | String        | the person who created it                                     |

+### `GET /api`

+Just a status check, mostly meant for canaries or pings to the system to make sure that everything is working just fine.
+Returns JSON and does not require the `Authorization` header.

 ### `GET /api/messages?fields`

 Gets a list of all the messages, optionally with only the specified fields.
 The fields can be passed in as CSV and valid fields are listed above.
-Returns JSON.
+Returns JSON and requires the `Authorization` header.

 Examples